-- They are reminded of the expectation using values based language and positively encouraged to change the behavior e.g. it would help you to... - Misbehaviour continues.
-Name is removed from the 'smiley' face or children lose a Dojo point (Y4) (HLS) or balloon moved to cloud (SLS), opportunity to change the behaviour and a warning of a consequence.
-Every opportunity is given for children to move their name to a positive point, either moved to the 'smiley face' or gain a Dojo point (Y4) (HLS) or moved up to 'sunshine' (SLS). - Misbehaviour continues.
-A second warning is given. - Misbehaviour continues.
-An appropriate 'in class' consequence for the behaviour eg. Moving to a different seat, missing some minutes of break time to complete work or to reflect, time out in class - Misbehaviour continues.
-5 minutes missed break time.
+- Reminder of rules: Is it respectful, is it responsible, is it safe? - Reminder of the expectation using values-based language and positive encouragement to change the behaviour e.g. it would help you to... - Name is moved down on the rainbow (HLS EY & KS1) or a Dojo removed (HLS KS2).
+Every opportunity is given for children to move their name back up to a positive point or for a Dojo to be earned. - Air balloon and cloud system (SLS KS1) - Happy and sad face system used on board (SLS KS2) - An appropriate 'in class' consequence for the behaviour e.g. moving to a different seat, missing some minutes of break time to complete work or to reflect, time out in class. - 5 minutes missed break time.
 Time out in another class.
 (Teachers must inform parents if the behaviour is serious or persistent or if a child is given time out in another class).
-A senior member of staff will speak to the child and they may make a decision for the child to work in another class for a period of time.
-Parents are informed.
+A senior member of staff will speak to the child and they may make a decision for the child to work in another class for a period of time, Parents are informed.